EliasRut/vmcd-docusaurs/src/pages/mission-statement.md

 * Node.js, npm
 * React, Redux, jest, react-static
 * git, GitHub, Visual Studio Code, eslint
-## Weekly "deep-dives"
+## Weekly "Deep Dives"
 We also offer weekly, approx. one-hour long presentations on specific programming related topics, often but not always focused on web technologies.
 These are intended to maintain interest and learning, and to offer a place for discussions on technologies and current events.
-Deep dives are always remote, typically in Discord.
+Deep Dives are always remote, typically in Discord.
 ## Monthly team coding sessions
 Understanding small examples is very different from being able to reason through and contribute to actual complex code bases.
-To help with the latter, the Vector Monkeys Coding Dojo holds ~12 hour session one weekend a month where we work on some reasonably complex project, including task management (we use Trello), design documents, story maps, code reviews and collaboration sessions.
+To help with the latter, the Vector Monkeys Coding Dojo holds ~12 hour sessions on a weekend per month where we work on some reasonably complex project, including task management (we use Trello), design documents, story maps, code reviews and collaboration sessions.
 The current project is a Phaser.js pixel art game, targeted for web and mobile platforms.
 ## Resource collection
 There are lots of great coursewares, programming challenges and tutorials online and freely available already.
-As such, we don't have a huge collection of material that is specific to us.
+As such, we don't have a huge collection of material that is unique to us.
 What we do try to provide is a first guide on how to start your journey.
-That includes a set of instructions for getting to a sensible starting point in terms of configuration and software for writing code, a basic set of tutorials on the basics of JavaScript, and a set of story-driven programming challenges that go hand in hand with the tutorials.
+That includes a set of instructions for getting to a sensible starting point in terms of configuration and software for writing code, a basic set of tutorials on the fundamentals of JavaScript, and a set of story-driven programming challenges that go hand in hand with the tutorials.

 We also try to bring people interested in becoming Software Engineers together with people who are interested in hiring Software Engineers.
 And we have a Discord channel.

-If you are interested in any of the above, drop us a line under ###Link-to-contact###.
+If you are interested in any of the above, hop on our Discord channel and let us know.

 ## How we think about learning
 We believe that, in order to improve a skill, the most relevant quality is consistency.